Dede (Deidre) Evavold is a close friend and confidant of Sandra Grazzini-Rucki, who she met during Sandra’s divorce with David Rucki.

 Evavold was charged with six felony counts of deprivation of parental rights for her involvement in the disappearance of Samantha and Gianna Rucki.

-She was convicted in September on six felony counts of deprivation of parental rights related to the disappearance of the girls.
+She was convicted in September 2016 of six felony counts of deprivation of parental rights related to the disappearance of the girls.

 Evavold involvement in the disappearance of missing children is examined in the new book, The Girls Are Gone.